hughshuwang/grwm/README.md

 - Make a NOOBS sd card, `sudo fdisk /dev/sdb` and make a primary for the whole card with `mkfs.vfat`
 - `sudo mount /dev/sdb1 /mnt/sdb; sudo cp -r ~/Downloads/noobs/* /mnt/sdb`, then plugin to install
 - `sudo useradd -d /home/shu -m shu; sudo passwd shu` set pass, `vi /etc/sudoers.d/custom` add `shu ALL=NOPASSWD: ALL`, then su to shu and `sudo userdel pi`
-- git clone grwm then `./rock_pi4_pios`
+- git clone grwm then `./rock_pi4_pios` and `./roll`
+- Change hostname: `hostnamectl set-hostname "pi"` and reboot
+- Connect, `nmcli device wifi connect "NAME" password "PASSWD"`, reboot
+- select font `Sans 9` in `lxappearance`, use system font for xfce4-terminal
+- `i3` and setup Chromium plugins and sys fonts by gtk2 and gtk3, add `exec i3` in `~/.xinitrc`
+- `sudo raspi-config` for keyboard (generic + Other-English(US))
-- Optional: reconnect wifi from nmcli
+- RPi OS is not using nmcli

+- TODO: mouse big